pixelastic/firost/docs/src/waitForWatchers.md

 ---

 <div class="lead">
-  Wait just enough time for the [watchers](/watch/) to register any filesystem events.
+  Wait just enough time for the <a href="/watch/">watchers</a> to register any filesystem events.
 </div>